System Design Space

 RPC

-Strong contracts, but requires versioning discipline.
+RPC gives strong contracts, but the price is versioning discipline.

 Messaging